Pareto-Conditioned Diffusion Models for Offline Multi-Objective Optimization¶

 - Novelty: ⭐⭐⭐⭐ — Reformulating offline MOO as conditional sampling is a natural yet effective contribution.

-- Technical Depth: ⭐⭐⭐⭐ — The reweighting strategy and reference direction mechanism are well motivated.
+- Technical Depth: ⭐⭐⭐⭐ — Reweighting strategies and reference direction mechanisms are well-designed.

-- Experimental Thoroughness: ⭐⭐⭐⭐⭐ — Covers 5 major benchmark categories against 13 baseline methods.
+- Experimental Thoroughness: ⭐⭐⭐⭐⭐ — Covers 5 major benchmark categories, comparing against 13 baseline methods.

 - Value: ⭐⭐⭐⭐ — Hyperparameter robustness makes practical deployment more feasible.